Is Kale Safe for Dogs?

 Isothiocyanates

 Other components of kale are compounds that contain sulfur.
-These are called isothiocyanates, and they can cause certain digestive issues, including severe gastrointestinal distress in your pooch.
+These are called isothiocyanates, and they can cause certain digestive issues in large amounts, including severe gastrointestinal distress in your pooch.

 Iodine and Nitrates